Making Sharing Data Smarter, Easier and More Secure

 With security.manager, GIS administrators can restrict access to spatial data at a granular level.
-This allows them to limit the view of layers, objects, attributes and spatial sections, as well as editing rights.
-This means that all users, whether internal or external, only see the data that has been released for them. security.manager works so efficiently, intelligently and securely that administrative effort is reduced and data redundancy is minimised.
+This allows them to limit the view of layers, objects, attributes and spatial areas, as well as editing rights.
+This means that all users, whether internal or external, only see the data that has been released for them. security.manager works so efficiently, intelligently, and securely that administrative effort is reduced and data redundancy is minimised.

 Instead of publishing services redundantly, security.manager filters the spatial data at the source.
 This means that only one service needs to be published, and all users can access it via the same URL.